 Beware!
 This is not the trendy section of Phuket Restaurants!
 This is all about the food, only the food and nothing but the food!
-Here are the Top 10 Most Popular (very) Local restaurants in Phuket.
-None are fancy and all are cheap: they don’t care about the decor and they don’t have time to smile, it’s all about efficiency and taste!
+Here are some of the most popular (very) local restaurants in Phuket.
+They are not fancy and all are cheap: they don’t care about the decor and they don’t have time to smile, it’s all about efficiency and taste!
 Some of them might appear dirty if you are not prepared, so if you don’t like crowd, plastic plates, toilet paper as napkins and ice cubes in your beer (and sometimes MSG), you probably will not print this page to take it with you.
 But if you want to find out what makes people queue in Phuket… get ready for some experience!

 Serving great noodle soups using… Instant Noodles! as well as some amazing porridge.
 Half the restaurant is full before they even can take the first order, so get ready to wait, but it’s worth it!
 Another strange thing: The shop opens according to the moon calendar!
 So it is for us hard to predict what are the chances to eat there… and yet we drive all the way to see ‘if it’s open’.